-The Corporate Governance System adopted by PIRELLI & C. S.p.A. (hereafter, "PIRELLI & C." or the "Company") from 2000, envisages setting up a Committee for Internal Control and Corporate Governance (hereafter, the "Committee"), in 2009 this Committee was renamed "Committee for Internal Control, Risks and Corporate Governance" 48.
+The Corporate Governance System adopted by Pirelli & C. S.p.A. (hereafter, "Pirelli & C." or the "Company") from 2000, envisages setting up a Committee for Internal Control and Corporate Governance (hereafter, the "Committee"), in 2009 this Committee was renamed "Committee for Internal Control, Risks and Corporate Governance".
 The Committee has advisory and proposing functions and its mission is to assure the efficiency, effectiveness and correctness of the internal control system, on the one hand, and the corporate governance structure, in general, on the other hand, based on an appropriate preparatory activity in relation to the risk management system.

-The Committee is composed of five members, who are exclusively independent based on the more rigorous approach as recommended by the "new" Self-Disciplinary Code of the Italian Stock Exchange (Borsa Italiana) of December 2011, in fact, the 2006 version of the Self-Disciplinary Code recommended this Committee was to be composed of non-executive Directors, of which "only" the majority where to be Independent Directors.
+The Committee is composed of four members, following the death of Prof. Paolo Ferro-Luzzi and at the Date of the Report, these members are exclusively independent based on the more rigorous approach, as recommended by the "new" Self-Disciplinary Code of the Italian Stock Exchange (Borsa Italiana) of December 201154, however, the 2006 version of the Self-Disciplinary Code, on the basis of which the Committee in office was set up, recommended that this Committee was to be composed only of non-executive Directors, of which "only" the majority where to be Independent Directors.